 However, it can be difficult for you to get started.
 In that case, Prompted Journal’s app is the perfect solution.
 The app provides you with many ideas and topics to write about.
 Just pick one and write a paragraph or two each day.

 If you’re interested in improving your English, the first thing you need to do is identify your weak spots and focus on them.
-Choose an app that addresses the area you need to work on.
+Choose an English app that addresses the area you need to work on.
 Then download the app and start learning right away.

-The best part is you can learn everywhere that you take your phone thanks to these free English learning apps.
+The best part is that you can learn everywhere that you take your phone thanks to these free English learning apps.
 Be sincere, revise often and practice as much as you can.
 You’ll be fluent in no time!